Jonathan Capehart

 Jonathan T. Capehart (born July 2, 1967) is an American journalist and liberal television commentator.
-He wrote for The Washington Post's PostPartisan blog and was host of The Saturday/Sunday Show with Jonathan Capehart on MSNBC.
-Since 2021, Capehart offers weekly political commentary on the PBS NewsHour.
+Capehart began hosting MSNBC programs in 2020, and has been with the MS NOW news talk show The Weekend since 2025.
+Previously an opinion writer for The Washington Post, Capehart has contributed weekly political commentary on the PBS News Hour since 2021.

-Background
+Early life

 Born July 2, 1967, Capehart grew up in Hazlet, New Jersey, the only child of Margaret Capehart.
 His father died when he was young.
 At age 16, his family moved to nearby Newark, New Jersey, after his mother remarried; and he attended Saint Benedict's Preparatory School.
 He received a Bachelor of Arts (B.A.) academic degree majoring in political science from Carleton College.